 All the content you create is stored in a database, WordPress creates 13 tables by default, and plugins can create additional tables if they want or need to.

-Those tables stored information in rows
+Those tables store information in rows

 SEO Plugins usually store meta titles and meta descriptions in a table called “postmeta“.